GomerSimpson0/Messenger/README.md

 Messenger
 =========

 Hello!
-This is simple Messenger that sends messages to all chat participants.
+This is a simple Messenger that sends messages to all chat participants.
 You can use it on different computers and all messages will be encrypted with symmetric encryption.

 First of all start server.py: